alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 The wizard will walk you through creating a new instance.
 Below are the details for each section.

-1. Instance Type

-- Select XXXX size.
-This is due to an issue with Jest \*explain how jest is a resource hog.
+- For instance type, select t2.large size.
+This is due to Jest crashing earlier attempts at smaller sizes. (yes, even with the `runInBand` flag)
 - walk through creating security group with inbound rules necessary
 - launch the instance

-Cool, we're now ready to ssh into the server and install Docker.
-Here are the <link>blessed steps</link> to installing.
+Cool, we're now ready to SSH into the server and install Docker.
+Here are the <a href="https://jenkins.io/doc/tutorials/create-a-pipeline-in-blue-ocean/" target="_blank">blessed steps</a> to installing.

-- link to docker images available
-- recap of the process (creating the network, running the containers)
+Once you're installed, you'll need to get comfortable interacting with your Docker container via the shell in order to complete the security and config steps.

 - fetching the link from the cli, sneak of exec
 - link to common docker cli usage (?) or steps to learn more about it (?)
 - github integration